brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% highlight text %}
 > cd ~/my-aws-key-pairs
 > chmod 400 my-ec2-key-pair.pem
-> ssh -i my-ec2-key-pair.pem ec2-user@<YOUR-EC2-INSTANCE-PUBLIC-IP-ADDRESS>
+> ssh -i my-ec2-key-pair.pem ec2-user@<EC2-INSTANCE-PUBLIC-IP-ADDRESS>
 {% endhighlight %}

 If you did everything correctly, you should see something like this:

 {% highlight text %}
-The authenticity of host 'xx.xx.xx.xx' can't be established.
-RSA key fingerprint is xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx.
-Are you sure you want to continue connecting (yes/no)? yes
-Warning: Permanently added 'xx.xx.xx.xx' (RSA) to the list of known hosts.

        __|  __|_  )
        _|  (     /   Amazon Linux AMI